dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 So far, so good.
 This analogy seems to work.

-Excel’s objects have properties.
+Excel's objects have properties.
 For example, a Range object has properties such as Value and Name, and a Shape object has properties such as Width, Height, and so on.
 Not surprisingly, objects in a fast-food restaurant also have properties.
 The Stove object, for example, has properties such as Temperature and NumberofBurners.
 The VentilationFan has its own set of properties (TurnedOn, RPM, and so on).

-Besides properties, Excel’s objects also have methods, which perform an operation on an object.
+Besides properties, Excel's objects also have methods, which perform an operation on an object.
 For example, the ClearContents method erases the contents of a Range object.
 An object in a fast-food restaurant also has methods.
 You can easily envision a ChangeThermostat method for a Stove object or a SwitchOn method for a VentilationFan object.

-In Excel, methods sometimes change an object’s properties.
-The ClearContents method for a Range changes the Range’s Value property.
+In Excel, methods sometimes change an object's properties.
+The ClearContents method for a Range changes the Range's Value property.
 Similarly, the ChangeThermostat method on a Stove object affects its Temperature property.
-With VBA, you can write procedures to manipulate Excel’s objects.
+With VBA, you can write procedures to manipulate Excel's objects.
 In a fast-food restaurant, the management can give orders to manipulate the objects in the restaurants (“Turn the stove on and switch the ventilation fan to high”).

 The next time you visit your favorite fast-food joint, just say, “Use the Grill method on a Burger object with the Onion property set to False.”

 ### 4.5.1 Object properties

 Every object has properties.
 You can think of properties as attributes that describe the object.
-An object’s properties determine how it looks, how it behaves, and even whether it’s visible.
-Using VBA, you can do two things with an object’s properties: 1) Examine the current setting for a property.
-2) Change the property’s setting.
+An object's properties determine how it looks, how it behaves, and even whether it's visible.
+Using VBA, you can do two things with an object's properties: 1) Examine the current setting for a property.
+2) Change the property's setting.

 For example, a single-cell Range object has a property called Value.
 The Value property stores the value contained in the cell.
 You can write VBA code to display the Value property, or you may write VBA code to set the Value property to a specific value.
 The following macro uses the VBA built-in MsgBox function to bring up a box that displays the value in cell A1 on Sheet1 of the active workbook (see Figure 4-1):